ehogberg/noaa/ROADMAP.md

 - Transmit noaa
 - Update noaa attributed to reflect transmission
 - Implement a email based transmission

+### 3.5: Weaponize What We Have So Far
+- Align the lead db schema with reality.
+- Handle db exceptions gracefully
+- Write some basic sanity tests that involve setting up/tearing down info.

 ### 4: Build a NOAA test environment
 - Create a test node